broadinstitute/cellprofiler-on-Terra/terra_workspace/dashboard.md

 pe2loaddata_config/                     # pe2loaddata configuration file for all four plates.
-plate_maps/                             # TSV plate maps and also the plate map catalog for the larger experiment. source_4_images/                        # The Index.xml and *.tiff files for four plates. submissions/                              # The workflows run
+plate_maps/                             # TSV plate maps and also the plate map catalog for the larger experiment. source_4_images/                        # The Index.xml and *.tiff files for four plates. submissions/                            # Execution directory of each of the submitted workflows; where you can find the stderr, stdout, and backend logs.
 ```

 **Note:** In your cloned workspace, you will only see the `notebooks` directory at first.
 The data tables in your workspace clone will be referring to files stored in the source workspace.